 Many applicants to the AuD program hold a Bachelor’s degree in Communicative Disorders or Speech and Hearing Sciences.
 These applicants have completed basic course sequences in speech and hearing sciences and in behavioral sciences along with significant work in disorders of communication.
 They are eligible to apply to the AuD program.
 Individuals without undergraduate training in communicative disorders or speech and hearing sciences also are eligible to apply to the AuD program.
-For these individuals, admission to the AuD program may be granted with the provision that the required undergraduate prerequisite courses will be satisfactorily completed prior to taking graduate-level courses.
+For these individuals, if accepted into the program, would work with the AuD advisor on your AuD makeup program to include taking the needed prerequisites in the first and third years.

 Admissions decisions are made during the spring semester for admission the following fall.
-Students who have been accepted for the fall term may begin graduate studies in the preceding summer, if space in the program permits.
-For example, admissions decisions will be made during Spring 2017 for admission to the program in Fall 2017.
-Students admitted for Fall 2017 may enroll in graduate study during Summer 2017, space permitting.
+For example, admissions decisions will be made during Spring 2022 for admission to the program in Fall 2022.

 2. All official transcripts MUST be sent to CSDCAS at the address below: